AntoineMurry/turbine_opt/README.md

 corresponds to a set of blades which needs to be distributed in an optimal manner on the turbine, in order to minimize global unbalance.

+To DO: wrap model into web app (flask or django) to create user-friendly interface.

 ```
 .